 As we have already covered these in detail, here I will give you some further advice and some tricks on guiding the attention of your reader.
 Let us start with some simple stuff.

-This is an example from an email from videofruit - I personally find that the list here is too long.
+This is an example of an email from VideoFruit - I personally find that the list here is too long.
 If I skim the email, and most of the time I do that, I will only look at 2-3 of those items.

 Bullet point lists are the most useful when you want to tell your customers about features or benefits (see our articles about how to tell them from each other).
 Numbered lists may be great for explaining how a service will work or what the reader has to do after clicking the CTA at the end.

-When making a list about benefits or explaining what should they do, try to word each item like a mini-headline.
-In the first case all of those items should be able to serve as a headline of an article.
+When making a list of benefits or explaining what should they do, try to word each item like a mini-headline.
+In the first case, all of those items should be able to serve as a headline of an article.
 In the latter, they should be more CTA-like.

 Write short paragraphs.
 When I train new copywriters I always tell them to hit Enter after 3-4 rows if they haven't already.
 Long paragraphs bear bad readability.

 Source: Coding Dude

 In the email, this is even truer than it is when you are writing a blog post.
 This is how my most successful newsletter yet (with 49% open rate and 20% CTR) looked like: